Automating Upgrades with MariaDB.Org Downloads REST API

 The MariaDB Foundation maintains a Downloads REST API.
 See the Downloads API documentation to find out all the tasks that you can accomplish with this API.
 Generally speaking, we can say that it provides information about MariaDB products and available versions.
 This allows to easily automate upgrades for MariaDB and related products.

-Example: Check When a New Version Becomes GA
+Usage Example: Checking When a Version Becomes GA

 A trivial use case is to write a script that checks the list of MariaDB GA major versions and, when something changes, send us an email.
 So we can test the newest GA version and eventually install it.